 Wrap a wreath with yarn for a quick and creative addition to your door.
 Here's how!

 This festive design shows you how to make Christmas wreaths that look fresh and smell fragrant.
 Start with pears, berries, eucalyptus, and evergreen boxwood.
 Insert a 5-inch wooden skewer into the bottom of each pear.
 Place hot glue on the skewers and push them into a 9-inch square boxwood wreath.
 Insert sprigs of seeded eucalyptus and faux berries around pears, securing with hot glue.

 The rich chartreuse beauty of moss shines when displayed on a nontraditional square wreath.
 Glimmering red and copper baubles add sparkling touches to the gorgeous green backdrop.

-Branch out to greenery of another variety by using Aspidistra leaves to form an unusual Christmas wreath.
-Aspidistras (also called cast-iron plants) are common houseplants and might be available at your local greenhouse or florist.
+Branch out to greenery of another variety by using aspidistra leaves to form an unusual Christmas wreath.
+Aspidistras (also called cast-iron plants) are common houseplants and can be found at your local greenhouse or florist.